-Now the Mackellar family was to have a long association with the A.J.C. down through the years, and it was Alexander who was to begin the connection.
+Now the Mackellar family were to have a long association with the A.J.C. down through the years, and it was Alexander who was to begin the connection.
 We made his acquaintance in the 1861 instalment of our chronicle in relation to Kyogle.
 And it was he who in 1867 successfully negotiated the lease on Fireworks with Major Mylne.
 Though not actively engaged in the sport, at times Mackellar owned a few racehorses, although they usually raced in other interests and appeared that way on the race card.
 A case in point was Fireworks, for after negotiating the lease he passed the colt directly into the hands of John Tait.
 Incidentally, Fireworks wasn’t the only colt that Tait managed to acquire at the close of that A.J.C. autumn fixture.
 Glencoe, a fine slashing colt of immense size and power and the two-year-old that in the colours of his breeder Richard Dines, had won the Sires’ Produce Stakes in the absence of Fireworks, also found his way into Byron Lodge.

 The close of the Randwick autumn meeting in 1867 saw another significant change in John Tait’s life as a trainer.
 Ever since the fire, which had consumed his Upper William-street stables the year before, Tait had been training his horses in rented premises.
 The suspected nobbling of The Barb for the 1867 A.J.C.
 St Leger lent added urgency to obtaining secure stables of his own, not to mention an imposing residence worthy of the leading trainer in the colonies.
 For some weeks Tait had been conducting negotiations to acquire Byron Lodge on Randwick Hill, not far from the Destitute Children’s Asylum (now incorporated into Prince of Wales Hospital) in Avoca-street, and a place already made famous through being the home of the eminent Jewish composer and musician, Isaac Nathan.
 Nathan is often described as “Australia’s first composer”, and had enjoyed considerable success through the years by setting some Lord Byron’s verses to airs of his own composition.
 When Nathan financed the construction of the house in 1853, it was only the third to be built in Randwick proper up to that time.